Social practice (art): Aesthetics and methodology

 Methodology in socially engaged art refers to the set of practices used throughout the process and production of a project.
 The method is no longer a means to an end, but an end within itself: the experience of creation and experimentation is a central element of social practice.
-While aesthetics reframe ideas and beliefs outside of the disciplines in which we have accepted them, methodology takes the frameworks of those disciplines to produce new aesthetics.
+While aesthetics reframes ideas and beliefs outside of the disciplines in which we have accepted them, methodology takes the frameworks of those disciplines to produce new aesthetics.
 Socially engaged art has embraced conferences, urban regeneration projects, pedagogical projects, and protests, which are all frameworks borrowed from other disciplines.

 While aesthetics and methodology can have conflicting interests, there are important reasons why artists and producers should seek to integrate the two.
 Methodology will engage the public, but aesthetics will play a large role in determining how a project is interpreted.
 Ultimately, the two can work together to enhance each other: the aesthetic value of a project can increase its social function, while the method can heighten the aesthetic experience through public engagement.

 Longevity vs. Transience

 The method and aesthetic adopted in social practice work is greatly influenced by intended timeline.
 Length determines the type of social and/or political change the artist aims to achieve, the types of dialogue created, and the ways in which an individual can engage with a work.
 The length of a project is also extremely situational.
 Some projects aim to have an immediate impact, while others prefer to build relationships that foster change over an extended period.

 Ephemeral projects are typically characterized by temporary gatherings and occupation of space.
 They create situations in which social interactions are momentary and not expected to become long-lasting.
 The immediate impact of ephemeral works often means they take place around a particular issue or concept.
 Protests, festivals, conferences, or pop-up performances have all been used as mediums for ephemeral social practice work.

 Longitudinal projects are those built upon regular and reoccurring social interactions and dialogue, organized with the intention to be sustained over a longer period.
-They typically occupy the same space, and are characterized by deeper partnerships and relationships that are gradually built over the course of the work’s existence.
+They typically occupy the same space and are characterized by deeper partnerships and relationships that are gradually built over the course of the work’s existence.
 As a result, many long-term social practice projects include a pedagogical element in their work.
 Classes, urban regeneration work, schools, or institutional partnerships are all examples of longitudinal projects.